-Donna Laemmlen lives in San Francisco, where she teaches storytelling and screenwriting as a BFA and MFA faculty member of both the Motion Pictures and Television department and The Writing School at the Academy of Art University.
+Donna Laemmlen lives in San Francisco, where she teaches storytelling, script analysis, and screenwriting as a BFA and MFA faculty member of the School of Writing for Film, Television, and Digital Media at the Academy of Art University.

-An award-winning screenwriter, she previously was a longtime story analyst for American Zoetrope, as well as a producer for the PBS series “Great Leaders,” “Great Entrepreneurs,” and the highly-regarded “Nightly Business Report” segment “Prime Movers.”
+An award-winning screenwriter, she previously was a story analyst for American Zoetrope, as well as a producer for two PBS series, “Great Leaders” and “Great Entrepreneurs,” and the highly-regarded “Nightly Business Report” segment “Prime Movers.”

 She is a member of the Writers Guild of America, West/Independent Writers Caucus.